staxmanade/skypeit/Readme.md

 > By: [@staxmanade](http://staxmanade.com)

+## :warning: On the Mac - Microsoft broke the way this used to work.
+If anyone figures out another way to accomplish the goals - we'd love to hear about it.  :warning:

 Quickly and easily paste a conference call text at the command line and let SkypeIt dial the number and extension for you.

 EX: